Parodia microsperma is a highly variable species in the shape, spination, and color of the spines and flowers, and many names have been published.

 How to Grow and Care for Parodia microsperma

-Light: Generally, Parodia microsperma can handle morning and afternoon direct sun, but it prefers partial shade during midday.
-So, place the plant outdoors anywhere it can receive bright indirect sunlight.
+Light: Parodia microsperma can generally handle direct sun in the morning and afternoon but prefers partial shade during midday.
+So, place the plant outdoors anywhere it can receive bright, indirect sunlight.
 When growing indoors, choose a sunny windowsill and rotate the pot every two weeks to encourage balanced growth.
 However, move it outdoors in the spring, if possible.

-Soil: Soil with good drainage is crucial for a healthy plant.
-Therefore, use commercial soil for cacti or make your own well-draining mix with mineral grit such as coarse sand, perlite, or pumice.
+Soil: Good drainage is crucial for a healthy plant.
+Therefore, use commercial soil for cacti or make your own well-draining mix with mineral grit, such as coarse sand, perlite, or pumice.

 Hardiness: This cactus thrives in warm, desert-like conditions but will not survive a hard frost.
 So, if there is a risk of freezing temperatures, it is best to plant it in a container that can be brought indoors.
 Parodia microsperma grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25 to 50 °F (-3.9 to 10 °C).